-Non-technical losses (losses due to electricity theft and other problems that are not related to grid technicalities) are increasing at municipal level.
+Non-technical losses are increasing at municipal level.
 At a certain point the willingness to pay (WTP) threshold is breached for more and more municipal customers, and they either actively pursue alternative sources to meet their energy demand, or they stop paying for the electricity service.

-We can expect the electricity disruptions (driven by load shedding or poor quality of supply) and high tariffs to drive the WTP threshold even lower.
+Consumers can expect the electricity disruptions (driven by load shedding or poor quality of supply) and high tariffs to drive the WTP threshold even lower.